perrebser/buff163Prices/README.md

 ## Setup Buff163 cookies

+ Go to [buff163](buff.163.com), and get your cookies values, follow these steps(you need to login first):

+1. Press F12 to open the developer console
+2. Go to the Network tab and refresh the webpage
+3. Find session in the Set-Cookie field under Response Headers
+4. Copy the value of session and paste it into `config.json`

 ---
 Feel free to customize the content according to your needs and add any other relevant sections for your project!